elmermj/newspace/README.md

   static String newsAPIkey = <PASTE-YOUR-API-KEY> ;
 }

+Or you can download the app-release.apk directly by pulling this code

 Notes:
 1. The default region is "ID" (Indonesia).
 Only "US" (United States) region provides the URL to the article's image.
 2. The timestamp is subtracted by 1 day to simulate the time difference between DateTime.now() and the articles' published timestamp.